 Biden declares major disaster in Texas as federal aid flows

-WASHINGTON (AP) — Add Mother Nature to the pile of crises on US President Joe Biden's plate.
+WASHINGTON, USA (AP) — Add Mother Nature to the pile of crises on President Joe Biden's plate.

 At least 69 deaths across the US have been blamed on the blast of unseasonable weather.

-The White House announced on Saturday that the president had declared a major disaster in Texas, and he has asked federal agencies to identify additional resources to address the suffering.
+The White House announced on Saturday that the president has declared a major disaster in Texas, and he has asked federal agencies to identify additional resources to address the suffering.

 Biden said Friday that he hopes to travel to Texas next week but doesn't want his presence and the accompanying presidential entourage to distract from the recovery.